Kyūkai Dōchūki

 is a baseball arcade game that was released by Namco in 1990 in Japan; it runs on Namco System 2 hardware, and is a spin-off of Yokai Dochuki.
-The gameplay is similar to that for Namco's own World Stadium series - except that both players have a total of thirty-six different teams to choose from in the Japanese, Arabic, German, Humbaba, American, Russian, and Chinese leagues.
-The Japan League has five stadiums, and if the first player selects one team from it, it will randomly decide which one the match will take place in; however, the other leagues only have one stadium, This game also features a cameo re-appearance, from Valkyrie (as in no Densetsu), who appears to report the final outcome of a match once it has finished, and Namco's signature character Pac-Man can also be seen on two of the television screens in her studio wearing a purple bow tie (in his Pac-Land-style anthropomorphized form, as opposed to his "original" one).
+The gameplay is similar to Namco's own World Stadium series, except that both players have a total of thirty-six different teams to choose from in the Japanese, Arabic, German, Humbaba, American, Russian, and Chinese leagues.
+The Japan League has five stadiums, and if the player selects one team from it, the game will randomly decide which stadium the match will take place in, but the other leagues only have one stadium.
+This game also features a cameo re-appearance, from Valkyrie (as in no Densetsu), who appears to report the final outcome of a match once it has finished.
+Namco's signature character Pac-Man can also be seen on two of the television screens in a studio wearing a purple bow tie (in his Pac-Land-style anthropomorphized form, as opposed to his "original" one).

 Gameplay and development

 Kyūkai Dōchūki is a baseball video game.

-Kyūkai Dōchūki is a spin-off of Yokai Dochuki, an older Namco arcade game from 1987 that has the distinction of being the company's first 16-bit video game.
+It is a spin-off of Yokai Dochuki, an older Namco arcade game from 1987 that has the distinction of being the company's first 16-bit video game.
 The name is also a play on the title of the latter; "yakyu" is the Japanese word for baseball, which the development team thought sounded similar to the "yokai".
-Gameplay itself draws inspiration from Namco's Family Stadium franchise and its sister series World Stadium, with large, caricature-esc players and a more comical, "super-deformed" appearance.
+Gameplay itself draws inspiration from Namco's Family Stadium franchise and its sister series World Stadium, with large, caricature-like players and a more comical, "super-deformed" appearance.
 It ran on the Namco System 2 arcade system board, which previously powered games like Valkyrie no Densetsu, Burning Force, and Final Lap.
 A home conversion for the Mega Drive was released in Japan on July 12, 1991.